 Despite the poor score by African states, one African country is the biggest gainer.
 Togo has risen an incredible 18 places from bottom of the 2017 ranking to become the most improved.
 Others with big gains are Latvia and Bulgaria.
 The biggest loser in 2018 is Venezuela, with an even bigger drop than that of Syria.

-Three of the world’s economic powerhouses, the UK, China, and the US also show interesting data.
-The US has dropped four places from 2016 down to 18th place in 2018.
+Three of the world’s economic powerhouses, the United Kingdom, China, and the United States also show interesting data.
+The US has dropped four places from the 2016 rankings down to 18th place in 2018.
 The drop has been attributed to epidemic diseases like obesity, depression, and substance abuse.
 In 19th place is the UK while China has stagnated with the happiness levels reducing.

 Happiest Countries Of The World, 2018